It’s common knowledge that the average attention span of an adult is 8 seconds. Lower than that of a goldfish.

 But the market is slowly shifting towards bolder, asymmetric design.
 And it looks amazing.

-Moreso, whitespace is becoming an even larger factor when it comes to design.
+Whitespace is becoming an increasingly more important factor when it comes to design.
 It helps the whole page look cleaner and more organized, and it helps direct the attention of the user towards the main points of interest.

 Micro-interactions are the perfect elements to use when you’re trying to wow your users.
 They not only make your website feel more alive, but they guide the users through their journey.